© Crown copyright 2020

 If you require any assistance in completing a complaint form, or have any questions about the form, please contact a member of our enquiry line team on 0300 678 0015.

 14. Who will consider my complaint?

-A member of the Insolvency Service’s staff will undertake the initial review of the complaint and decide whether the nature of your complaint is such that it falls within the scope of complaints suitable to be forwarded onto the authorising bodies.
+A member of the Insolvency Service’s staff will undertake the initial review of the complaint and decide whether it relates to an activity or behaviour which may result in the insolvency practitioner being liable to disciplinary action and whether the complaint is suitable to be referred to the relevant authorising body.
 This will be based on the information you provide on the complaints form and any supporting evidence.
 If the complaint is forwarded on to the insolvency practitioner’s authorising body, a member of the regulatory team of the authorising body will conduct further enquiries.

 15. What evidence do I need to provide to support my complaint?

-In most cases, the authorising body will only be able to uphold your complaint if you are able to provide evidence which supports the allegations you have made against the insolvency practitioner.
+In most cases, the authorising body will only be able to carry out an investigation into your complaint if you are able to provide evidence which supports the allegations you have made against the insolvency practitioner.

 It will help speed up the investigation by the authorising body if you could provide all evidence (for example letters, documents and correspondence with the insolvency practitioner or their staff) that you believe is available to support your complaint.